 National Custodian Day is celebrated on October 2 and is dedicated to all whose work often goes unnoticed.
 This day is meant to express gratitude for the hard work done by custodians and cleaners to keep our public spaces clean.

 National Custodian Day was added to the calendar in 1996, but it gained more attention in 2019 due to the COVID-19 pandemic.
 The essential role of custodians and cleaners in protecting the population from germs was widely publicized and appreciated.

-- the average person spends 18 months cleaning;
+- The average person spends 18 months of their life cleaning.

-- the most polluted place in the apartment is not the toilet, but the cutting board and the washing machine;
+- The most polluted place in the home is not the toilet, but the cutting board and the washing machine.

-- mysophobia – an obsessive fear of infection and pollution;
+- Mysophobia is an obsessive fear of infection and pollution.

 National Custodian Day is observed on October 2 each year.